lm3nitro/Projects/New/Bash/SSMTP Service Email.md

 ## Gmail Mailbox:

-Here I can see that I was able to receieve an email about the service being down:
+Here I can see that I was able to receive an email about the service being down:

 ![Pasted image 20241015233937](https://github.com/user-attachments/assets/2207acb8-adb2-4f61-8ed0-d7e548f2f4fb)